-The Economic Development Strategy 2013-23 was identified for review in 2018-19.
-This Strategy has delivered a range of outcomes for the city including -
+The Economic Development Strategy 2013-23 was identified for review in the current financial year.
+This Strategy has delivered a range of outcomes for the city including:

 - Historically Wollongong has had an unemployment rate well above the NSW average.
-However, in September 2018 this had fallen to just 4.6%, below the NSW average of 4.8% - Over \$1.4B in investment has been attracted to city centre projects in the last six years - The economy has continued to diversify - Advantage Wollongong has attracted significant new businesses to the region - Over 80 small cafes and bars have opened in Wollongong - Streamlining of the major events process has resulted in attracting significant events such as the World Cycling Championships.
+However, in September 2018 this had fallen to just 4.6%, below the NSW average of 4.8%; - Over \$1.4 billion in investment has been attracted to city centre projects in the last six years; - The economy has continued to diversify; - Advantage Wollongong has attracted significant new businesses to the region; - Over 80 small cafes and bars have opened in Wollongong; - Streamlining of the major events process has resulted in attracting significant events such as the World Cycling Championships;